 The Governor of Arizona, currently Doug Ducey, is the head of the executive branch of Arizona's state government and the commander-in-chief of the state's military forces.
 The governor has a duty to enforce state laws, and the power to either approve or veto bills passed by the Arizona Legislature, to convene the legislature, and to grant pardons, except in cases of treason and impeachment.

 The State of Arizona has more than 200 governor-appointed boards and commissions that regulate and license professions and occupations.
-In addition, the Governor’s Cabinet is made up of 43 state departments and agencies.
+In addition, the Governor’s Cabinet is made up of over 40 state departments and agencies.
 While these entities cannot make laws, they are often given the power to create, modify and examine the specific rules used to implement laws and often their decision have significant effects on the people they regulate.
 Additionally, members of these agencies are experts in the areas they oversee and are used as resources by the governor in creating new policy and direction as the Governor formulates the state budget and works to implement his vision for the state.

 How to Contact Governor Ducey

 Mail: 1700 West Washington Street, Phoenix, AZ 85007

 Phone: Phoenix – 602-542-4331 | Tucson – 520-628-6580